How to sell your silver jewellery

 A lightbox is a great way to professionally photograph jewellery at home.
 If you don’t have one, try taking photos against plain backgrounds in natural light to make sure you really show off the piece.

 If all that sounds like a lot of hassle, why not give our service a try?
-Selling with us is super simple, and you don’t need to spend ages taking photos of your items – in fact, you don’t need to take any!
+Sell your jewelly online through our service is super simple, and you don’t need to spend ages taking photos of your items – in fact, you don’t need to take any!

 If you have any other vintage items around your home, you can pack them all into a box and include these with your silver jewellery.
 We buy all sorts of old, vintage and antique items – see our full list of items we buy, here.
 Sending them to us is simple and free as we include Freepost labels in our welcome pack.
 Alternatively, you can arrange a doorstep collection.